jteijema/EU-Alternative/docs/source/software.rst

 Image Editors
 -------------
-* `Gimp`_
+* `GIMP`_
-    - Gimp is a free and open source image editor.
+    - GIMP is a free and open source image editor.
 It is used to edit images, create new ones, and edit them in various ways.
 Code-wise most of project contributions come from **Europe** where the current GIMP maintainers live.